Safety through feedback in Constrained RL: Experiments

 \subsection{Complexity of Constraint Inference}

-Figure \ref{fig:complexity} illustrates the challenge of inferring constraints when cost violations are sparse.
-Due to the brief interaction periods with obstacles in the environment, learning from feedback over longer horizons makes the problem of assigning credit to the \textit{unsafe} states challenging.
-Therefore, feedback must be elicited at the state level becomes in such scenarios.
+Figure \ref{fig:complexity} highlights the difficulty of inferring constraints when cost violations are sparse.
+The brief interaction periods with obstacles in the environment make it challenging to assign credit to unsafe states when feedback is collected over long horizons.
+Consequently, feedback was collected at the state level in such settings.
+This is illustrated in Figure \ref{fig:seg_size}, where the overestimation bias is considerably higher in the \textit{Point Goal} environment compared to \textit{Point Circle}, resulting in a significant drop in performance.